 This is one of the most important characteristics of permissive parents.
 It is good to be a friend to your child, but that doesn’t mean that your child overlooks the discipline and you become tolerant of their bad behaviour.

 This particular parenting style believes in giving too much freedom to the kids furthermore; not holding them responsible for their actions.
 Ultimately, the effects of permissive parenting style can be worse and the child has to suffer in the future.

 3. Parents do not pay attention to the conflicts:

-The parents practicing the permissive parenting style have a laid back attitude and do not confront their kids for any misbehavior.
+The parents practising the permissive parenting style have a laid back attitude and do not confront their kids for any misbehaviour.